 Scope of Service

-The Langsdale Library Special Collections Department is open to the public and strives to provide the best possible free access and reference service to students, scholars, community researchers and the general public, while maintaining secure conditions for the preservation of our archival collections.
+University of Baltimore Special Collections and Archives is open to the public and strives to provide the best possible free access and reference service to students, scholars, community researchers and the general public, while maintaining secure conditions for the preservation of our archival collections.
 Researchers will experience equality of access to research material and all related services without discrimination in any form.

 Reference and Research Services

-Special Collections is open Monday through Friday, 9 AM to 5 PM.
+Special Collections and Archives is open Monday through Friday, 9 AM to 5 PM.
 Researchers must complete our online appointment form at least 48 hours in advance.
-Special Collections staff reserves the right to require that walk-in visitors reschedule their research at a future date.
+Archives staff reserves the right to require that walk-in visitors reschedule their research at a future date.

 The free use of a self-service scanner is available in the Research Room.
 However collection material can only be scanned with the approval of the staff.
 If specialized scanning or digital reproduction requires external vendors, the researcher will be required to pay for these services.
 We cannot provide onsite photocopying and can only provide printing services to UB students, faculty and staff.